1 Piece/3 Ways: The Tweed Trouser

 A tweed trouser (preferably one with a little legroom flow) can be an awesome casual pant.
 Wear them with an athletic inspired sweater, a casual jacket, and some lowtop sneakers for a sporty but classy look.
 The off-duty gentleman, if you will.

 On a sidenote, moleskin (heavy brushed cotton; think corduroy without the ribbed texture) is one of my favorite fabrics for the Fall/Winter.
 It has this incredible “moldable” structure and it’s very durable.
 It’s one of those fabrics that only gets better with age.
-The peacoat here and the topcoat above in the first look are both made of moleskin, and both are about four years old.
+The peacoat here and the topcoat above in the first look are both made of moleskin, and both are several years old.

 The key to a good pleated trouser is having some shape through the leg, but leaving enough room through the hips so that the pleats lay flat.
 A lot of guys have their old pleated pants tailored for a “slim fit” but don’t leave enough room in the hips, causing the pleats to pull open and create a balloon effect just below the waist.